Explore debt relief programs and other options so you can find the fastest, easiest way to get out of debt.

 Student loan debt relief

-There is a wide range of options available for student loan relief.
-Which options you use often depend on what type of student loan debt you hold – federal or private.
+There is a wide range of options for student loan relief.
+The best choice usually depends on the type of student loan debt you have – federal or private.

 Relief options for federal student loans that don’t affect eligibility for other federal relief programs: